bits-and-chains/Create-Private-Ethereum-Chain/private-chain.md

 ```

-4. Start your private blockchain using geth:
+Start your private blockchain using geth

 ```
-geth --datadir ~/.ethereum_private init ~/dev/genesis.json
+geth --identity "ExampleChain" --datadir --nodiscover --maxpeers 0 --rpc ~/.ethereum_private init genesis.json

-geth --fast --cache 512 --ipcpath ~/Library/Ethereum/geth.ipc --networkid 1234 --datadir ~/.ethereum_private  console
 ```

 ### Notes and Definitions

-Let's take a closer look at those parameterst sthat we typed in for #4

 ```
-geth --datadir ~/.ethereum_private init ~/dev/genesis.json
+geth --datadir ~/.ethereum_private init genesis.json
 ```
-`geth`: is the client
+`geth`: the Go client

-`--datadir ~/.ethereum_private`: the directory where you will keep your blockchain datadia

-`~/dev/genesis.json`: The location of your genesis file.
+`genesis.json`: The location of your genesis file.
 Genesis file is like the config file for your blockchain.
 Some of the parameters you can set in the genesis file includes how much ether you would like to prepopulate in your blockchain.
 Genesis creates the first "block" in your private blockchain.

-`nonce`:
+`maxpeers 0`: Makes the private node non-discoverable

+`rpc`: Enables RPC interface on node